mailman/mailman/README.md

 # Mailman

-Mailman is an incoming mail processing microframework (with POP, IMAP, and MTA support), that works with Rails "out of the box", and is compatible with other popular ruby web frameworks, complete with a routing DSL and bounce detection.
+Mailman is an incoming mail processing microframework (with POP3 and Maildir support), that works with Rails "out of the box".

+    require 'mailman'
+    Mailman::Application.new do
+      to 'ticket-%id%@example.org' do
+        Ticket.find(params[:id]).add_reply(message)
+      end
+    end

 See the {file:USER_GUIDE.md} for more information.

+## Installation

+    gem install mailman

 ## Thanks